rosmerlopez24/my-diary/README.md

 # Personal Diary
-My personal diary created with Python and Django in order to write my ideas and thoughts.
+My personal diary created with Python and Django in order to write my ideas and thoughts, you can use this as a template y and extend the functionality of this web application.
+Feel free to do it

 # Dependencies installation
 Clone this repository, I used a virtual environment for the development of this small project.
 Run the following commands